 “If a man can become a monster, then a monster can become a man.”

 This shrugging approach continues throughout the film, even in its props.
-There are several sequences where Barnabas struggles to understand what a modern object does or why it looks a certain way, because he has never had experience with these objects.
+There are several sequences where Barnabas struggles to understand what a modern object does or why it looks a certain way, because he has never encountered these objects.
 The audience watching has, but even then, the objects look different to us because they are from the 70s.
 It feels like Burton’s film is constantly turning to its audience, eyebrows raised, and then asking if they remember the 70s.
 The audience pauses, especially Burton’s younger fans, but before they can answer, the film begins name dropping things.
 It condenses the most popular music and fashion of that era, the fun things, without mentioning a single political events or problem from that era.
-The film would not have been successful at all if Barnabas work up and it was 2012.
+The film would not have been successful at all if Barnabas work up and it was 2012, as the film needs this middle ground.
 As a reflection on nostalgia, it must be somewhat outright about how different the past is before it can suggest that this version of the past is directly related to what modern culture wants to remember.

 “Blood is thicker than water.
 It is what joins us, binds us…curses us.”